rileychapman/robot_localization_2017/README.md

 We next determine the best guess for the robot pose by computing a weighted average of particle position and orientation based on particle weight.

 To resample the particles, we randomly select a fraction of them, with higher weight particles being more likely to be chosen.
-We then fill out the rest of the particle could by duplicating the sampled particles, adding a bit of Gaussian noise.
+We then fill out the rest of the particle cloud by duplicating the sampled particles, adding a bit of Gaussian noise.

 To make tuning the particle filter an easier process, we added the ability to dynamically reconfigure certain useful parameters.
 We set up dynamic reconfiguration for:
 - Number of particles